Rust-GCC/Rust-GCC.github.io/index.md

 As this is a front-end project, the compiler will gain full access to all of GCCs internal middle-end optimization passes which are distinct from LLVM.
 For example, users of this compiler can expect to use the familiar -O2 flags to tune GCC’s optimizer.
 Going forward, we will be happy to see more LLVM vs GCC graphs in respect to compilation speed, resulting code size and performance.

-You can find compiler status reports over on: https://github.com/Rust-GCC/Reporting.
 The project is still in an early phase with the goal to compile the offical rust test suite.
 There are no immediate plans for a borrow checker as this is not required to compile rust code and is the last pass in the RustC compiler.
 This can be handled as a sperate project when we get to that point.

+You can find compiler status reports over on: [https://github.com/Rust-GCC/Reporting](https://github.com/Rust-GCC/Reporting and [https://thephilbert.io/](https://thephilbert.io/)

 ### Thanks